Centre widthless floats.... like these:

 So how can this be achieved more simply then?

-The premise is simple and basically just involves a widthless float that is placed 50% from the left using position:relative.
-The nested inner element is then reversed and a negative relative position of 50% (-50%) is applied.
-This has the effect of placing the element in the center.
+The premise is simple and basically just involves a widthless float wrapper that is floated to the left and then shifted off screen to the left width position:relative; left:-50%.
+Next the nested inner element is reversed and a relative position of +50% is applied.
+This has the effect of placing the element dead in the center.
 Relative positioning maintains the flow and allows other content to flow underneath.

 Code: